 Norway uses the Norwegian Krone as its form of currency.
 There are ATM's that accept VISA and MasterCard if you are in need of cash.
 Travelling to Norway requires a Schengen visa for non-European citizens.
 European citizens are allowed visa-free travel throughout Norway.
 There are no specific vaccination requirements for Norway but you should make sure that you are up to date with all your standard vaccines before travel.
 If you are travelling with a dog, you will find that a number of holiday homes in Norway are pet-friendly.
 Note that some establishments will charge an extra cleaning fee if you have a pet.

-from USD 782for 1 weekApprox.
-80 m², 4 bedrooms, 1 bathroom, pets are allowed (on request), satellite TV, washing machine, dishwasher, non-smoking property, beach approx. 1 km, Mountain lodge, Cottage
++ 1 morefrom USD 462for 1 weekApprox.
+55 m², 2 bedrooms, 1 bathroom, pets not allowed, TV, washing machine, non-smoking property, sandy beach approx. m, boat, lake view

 Service and contact

 E-mails and requests sent via the form are processed around the clock, even on weekends and on public holidays.

 Or call us on

 (Greenwich Mean Time)